fbpx

 There’s an alternative.
 Instead of resisting, we can practice acceptance.
 Research by Kristin Neff and her colleagues has shown that acceptance—particularly self-acceptance—is a counterintuitive secret to happiness.
 Acceptance is about meeting life where it is and moving forward from there.

 Because acceptance allows us to see the reality of the situation in the present moment, it frees us up to move forward, rather than remaining paralyzed (or made ineffective) by uncertainty, fear, or argument.
-To practice acceptance, we surrender our resistance to a problematic situation, and also to our emotions about the situation
+To practice acceptance, we surrender our resistance to a problematic situation, and also to our emotions about the situation.

 For example, you might find your marriage to be particularly challenging right now.
 Instead of criticizing or blaming your spouse—two tactics of resistance—you could calmly accept your marriage for the time being.